Ipad12-dev/Declin/README.md

-# Declin
+#DECLIN
-A website that teaches the basics of popular programming languages
+Declin allows users to study and acquire basic code of resrved words and symbols use in a computer from the comfort of your homes.
+This wabsite was put into place to provide links of programming learning websites with authorised permission.